SPOTIFY

 Commonalities

-• Typically users like to listen to podcasts during activities that doesn’t require much brain-power (i.e. chores and driving).
+• Users like to listen to podcasts during activities that doesn’t require much brain-power (i.e. chores and driving).

-• For those who use Spotify podcast, they started off using Spotify for music, due to it’s convenient
+• For those who use Spotify podcast, they started off using Spotify for music.

-• All the podcasts that people follow or continue to listen to were recommended by friends (or by a podcast they like).
+• All the podcasts that people follow or listen to were recommended by friends (or by a podcast they like).
 They rarely found ones they liked through browsing.

 Possible Ideas based on Research Phase (Features)

-1 – Ensure proper separation of music and podcasts for less cluttered navigation, but easy to transition between the two if needed.
+1 – Ensure proper separation of music and podcasts for less cluttered navigation.

 Explore different ways to separate music and podcasts (different menu icons, tab, filters, etc.)